mostmojo/prod/javascript-course/ES6/notes.md

 * by declaring a 'parent constructor class' with `class` and `constructor`, we can then add a `prototype` without the need to `Person5.prototype.functionNameGoesHere()`, we simply write it out as `functionNameGoesHere()` and ES6 will do the rest behind the scenes.
 * Class - behind the scenes is actually an `object`, so we can attached `functions to objects`.
 Remember ES6 Classes are 'syntactic sugar'.
 ES6 helps us write more shorthand declarations.
+* In ES6, by using `extends`, the sub class can inherit the super(parent) class properties.
+They are also 'fetched' with the `super` method.
+We no longer need to create the `Athlete5.prototype = Object.create(Person5.prototype);` link with ES5, but it does happen behind the scenes.
+* By declaring the `constructor` method, we can have sub classes inherit from super classes and instances of sub classes inherit from both.
+Ex. an instance of an Athlete `const jimAthleteES6 = new AthleteES6('Jim', 1993, 'swimmer', 3, 10 );` will inherit props from both Person and Athlete parent constructors and be able to utilize methods like `jimAthleteES6.calculateAge();` from its parents.
 -----